 The staff and administration of Gorham High School are continually striving to provide optimum development within our school system.
 Gorham High School has been working with a 4x4 block schedule system since 1997.
 This system has allowed extended time for students to practice and to master essential skills and knowledge.
 This system consists of four instructional blocks of 90 minutes in length.
-(The New Hampshire State Department of Education requires 135 hours per credit on an eight period day schedule for each class.)
 In the recent years, we have been working with various modified block schedules.
 Students complete what we consider to be a year-long course in one single semester (90 minute classes that meet for 18-weeks) and will receive one full credit.
 Quarter length courses of nine (9) weeks are also offered in which the student will receive one half (0.5) credit.

-In addition to 90 minute blocks, Gorham High School will also be offering semester-long and year-long "skinnies".
+In addition to 90 minute blocks, Gorham High School will also be offering semester-long and year-long "skinnies."
 Semester-long skinnies will meet for 45 minutes per day for a semester whereby the student can earn one half (0.5) credit.
 Year-long skinnies will also meet for 45 minutes per day for the year and a student will earn one full credit.
 Students who select a skinny must match it with another skinny so that the total time equals 90 minutes.
-Freshmen schedules have a combination of 90 minute and 45 minute classes that allow students to remain in S.T.E.M., Integrated Science, Read/Write, Math 1 and French I the entire year.
+Freshmen schedules have a combination of 90 minute and 45 minute classes that allow students to remain in S.T.E.M., Integrated Science, Read/Write, Math 1, Health, and French I the entire year.